SSD Medical Test

 1. Are you working?

 If you are working in 2021 and your earnings average more than $1,310 a month, you generally cannot be considered disabled.
 This makes sense.
 How can someone find you unable to work, if you are, in fact, working?
 If you are not working, the SSA will send your application to the Disability Determination Services (DDS) office.
 DDS will make the initial determination as to whether or not you are disabled using steps 2-5 below.
-If you are working, your application for benefits will not even be sent to DDS, no one will even look at your medical records and you will receive an unfavorable decision.
+If you are working, your You must apply for Social Security benefits in order to receive them, thus the initial application is the first step in the disability process. will not even be sent to DDS, no one will even look at your medical records and you will receive an unfavorable decision.

 2. Is your condition severe?